joyent/joyent-repos/README.md

 - `triton: true` is for repos related to the Triton product
 - `manta: true` is for repos repos to the Manta product

-- `releaserepo: true` is proposed for marking repos that are the primary for a Triton release component, e.g. the Triton images (like imgapi), agents (like vm-agent), etc. Currently the authority for this is [MG's targets.json.in](https://github.com/joyent/mountain-gorilla/blob/master/targets.json.in).
+- `release: true` is proposed for marking repos that are the primary for a Triton release component, e.g. the Triton images (like imgapi), agents (like vm-agent), etc. Currently the authority for this is [MG's targets.json.in](https://github.com/joyent/mountain-gorilla/blob/master/targets.json.in).